Hexaconazole

-Hexaconazole is a broad-spectrum systemic triazole fungicide used for the control of many fungi particularly ascomycetes and basidiomycetes.
+Hexaconazole is a broad-spectrum systemic triazole fungicide used for the control of many fungi particularly Ascomycetes and Basidiomycetes.
 Major consumption is in Asian countries and it is used mainly for the control of rice sheath blight in China, India, Vietnam, and parts of East Asia.
-It is also used for control of diseases in various fruits and vegetables.
+It is also used for control of diseases in various fruits and vegetables, such as tomatoes.